van001/contract_1st_development/README.md

 Many a times in the night/ weekend she has gotten a message through it and has replied to provide quality care for her pet family.
 Making "Online" appointments is very easy and intuitive and she get many requests every day.

-The website, built in 2013, is completely serverless & 100% responsive.
-It has been since running with very little maintenance and zero downtime.

 And then Covid19 happened and world suddenly got virtual, she felt why not make the wbesite more dynamic and modern for the next generation.

 This project is one of the series of projects that I will be building before I build the next generation website for her.